 Community alarms

 Community alarm systems have a pendant or wristband you wear which connects wirelessly to a base unit in your home.
-Many units still connect to a telephone line but newer units connect to your router or via a mobile data connection instead.
+A few units may still connect to a telephone line but newer units connect to your router or via a mobile data connection instead.

 If you need help because you have difficulties in your home such as being at risk of falling, or if you're unwell or have another emergency, you can press a button on the pendant, wristband or base unit that connects you to specially trained staff at a monitoring centre.
-They can give advice, reassurance, or contact nominated people such as family and friends, or the emergency services when needed.
+They can give advice, reassurance, or contact nominated people such as family and friends, falls recovery or medical help when needed.

-For those who don't need to connect to a monitoring centre, such as where there's a carer in the same building, the alert can be received by the carer through a pager type device instead.
+If you don't need to connect to a monitoring centre, such as if you have a carer in the same building, the alert can be received by the carer through a pager type device instead.

 Alarms should be tested regularly to make sure they are still connecting calls successfully to the monitoring centre.
 You can do this by simply pressing the button and making a test call.